Tensor Oriented No-Reference Light Field Image Quality Assessment: Proposed Method

 where $\widehat{I}(x,y)$ and $I(x,y)$ are the MSCN coefficients and input image (i.e. $M_n^{d}$) values at the spatial position $(x,y)$. $\mu(x,y)$ and $\sigma(x,y)$ stand for the local mean and standard deviation in a local patch centered at $(x,y)$.
 They are computed as:

 where $z=\{z_{k,l}|k=-K,...,K,l=-L,...,L\}$ denotes a 2D circularly-symmetric Gaussian weighting function with sampled out 3 standard deviations and rescaled to unit volume.
-In our implement, we set $K=L=3$.
+Inspired by \cite{mittal2012no}, we set $K=L=3$ in our implementation.

 To measure the LFI spatial quality, we first consider the naturalness distribution of the principal components of luminance and chrominance (i.e. $\widehat{M_1^{d}}$, $\widehat{M_2^{d}}$ and $\widehat{M_3^{d}}$).
-Fig. \ref{figmscn} presents the distribution of MSCN coefficients for luminance and chrominance principal components with several HEVC compression levels.
+Fig. \ref{figmscn} presents the distribution of MSCN coefficients for luminance and chrominance principal components with several high efficiency video coding (HEVC) compression levels.
+The HEVC is the video coding standard promoted by the Joint Collaborative Team on Video Coding in 2013, and it is also named H.265 \cite{sullivan2012overview}.
 The results show that the distribution of MSCN coefficients are very indicative when the LFI suffers from artifacts.
 Here, the sample of LFI is selected from the Win5-LID database \cite{shi2018light}.
-Since the distribution of MSCN coefficients approximates Gaussian distribution, we then utilize the zero-mean asymmetric generalized Gaussian distribution (AGGD) model to qualify the distribution of MSCN coefficients, which can fit the distribution by:
+Since the distribution of MSCN coefficients approximates Gaussian distribution and the asymmetric generalized Gaussian distribution (AGGD) further generalizes the GGD \cite{mittal2012no,sharifi1995estimation}, we then utilize the zero-mean AGGD model to qualify the distribution of MSCN coefficients, which can fit the distribution by:

 \begin{small}

 \end{small} where

 and $\alpha$ is the shape parameter controlling the shape of the statistic distribution, while $\sigma_l$ and $\sigma_r$ are the scale parameters of left and right sides, respectively.
 Moreover, we compute $\eta$ as another feature by: